zskamljic/rest-ahead/Readme.md

 ### Dialects

 The code generator allows for usage of multiple dialects (Default being RestAhead).

+#### Spring

 For example, Spring dialect can be used, by adding the dependency:

 ```xml